JetBrains/mps-coderules/docs/content/evaluating.md

 1. Collecting handlers and applying rules.
 2. Processing constraint productions collected in the first stage.

 Stage one is executed in the background in a read action, and is expected to finish quickly.
 Stage two is executed on a worker thread and does not require reads or writes.
-After the second stage is finished there is a short write action which «publishes» collected types.
+After the second stage is finished there is a short write action which “publishes” collected types.

 ### Applying rules